-- Justified, as the only thing he's expositing is the social position of fishmen on Sabaody Archipelago, which was where he grew up.
-Plus, that sort of thing is really hard to ignore when it's the sort of cultural conditioning akin to being black under Jim Crow (arguably worse, as slaves could actively still be taken).
+- Mr. Exposition: Ironically, he becomes this in Sabaody Archipelago, despite his previous status as Dumb Muscle.
+Justified, as the only thing he's expositing is the social position of fishmen on Sabaody Archipelago, which was where he grew up.
+Plus, that sort of thing is really hard to ignore when it's the sort of cultural conditioning akin to being black under Jim Crow (arguably worse, as slaves can still actively be taken on Sabaody).
 The fact that he survived there as long as he did means he had to be aware of it.
 And after witnessing first hand what Luffy did in Arlong Park, he was more than aware how the Straw Hats would react to it.

 - Multi-Armed and Dangerous: Being a octopus-man... with swords.